JackPikatea/pikatea-documentation/docs/AssemblyGuides/iowa-2025-macropad.md

 It's important to flash the MCU before starting to make sure it works.

-1. Download the .uf2 file for the device from the [firmware list](/DownloadsAndFiles/firmware-download-list.html).
+1. Download the .uf2 file for the device from here [2025 Iowa Meetup Corn Macropad Firmware](https://www.mediafire.com/file/eb03mmc73fojtdn/pikatea_iowa_corn_macropad_2025_vial.uf2/file).
 2. While holding the boot button, plug the MCU into the computer.
 3. Drag the .uf2 file into the new drive that shows up.
 Confirm the device shows up in VIAL after it disconnects and reconnects.